 Does the Size of the Lawn Add Curb Appeal?

 More is not necessarily better.
-One academic study showed that about one-quarter acre of lawn is optimal.
+One academic study showed that about one-quarter acre of the lawn is optimal.
 The health of the lawn may be more important than the size.
 Another study showed that landscape “sophistication” increases curb appeal, which means that appeal increases when the landscape includes a variety of well-designed features.

 If privacy is a problem, lawn replacements such as evergreen trees, shrubs, fences, arbors, trellises, and other features are better at than lawn at limiting visibility.

 Are There Unofficial Pathways Across the Property?

-Sometimes people make their own pathways no matter where the stones and concrete point.
-If you have unofficial pathways, why not turn over-trodden lawn into new gravel or stone paths?
+Sometimes people make their pathways no matter where the stones and concrete point.
+If you have unofficial pathways, why not turn the over-trodden lawn into new gravel or stone paths?

 Are There Water Bodies on or Near Your Property?

 Many locales regulate the use of lawn care products near streams, rivers, ponds, and lakes, even if the products are organic.
 (This protects public water supply as well as wildlife.)
-If water runs through or close to your property, you may want to surround it with a 20’ vegetative buffer rather than lawn.
+If water runs through or close to your property, you may want to surround it with a 20’ vegetative buffer rather than a lawn.

 What Is the Best Proportion of Lawn to Other Landscape Features, Most of All the House Itself?

 The answer to this is unique to your property, but one rule of thumb is to take a photograph and then draw a circle around the house about equal to the height of the house.
 The circle roughly represents the visual area where foundation gardens, pathways, lighting, and seating areas can help accent the house and balance it in the landscape.